ashiina/aws-lambda-cloudwatch-slack/README.md

 # Cloudwatch Slack Alarms

 An Amazon Lambda that receive alarm notifications from CloudWatch and posts to Slack.
 Based on [this](https://github.com/ashiina/aws-lambda-cloudwatch-slack).
-This listens to an SNS topic called `alarms-production` (or `alarms-staging`), to which Cloudwatch notifications are posted.
+This listens to an SNS topic called `cloudwatch-alarms-production` (or `cloudwatch-alarms-staging`), to which Cloudwatch alarms notifications are posted.

 ## Environment Variables